Black Panther Welcome to Wakanda NYFW

 What would you like the audience I know about your experience?

-Just that he had fun with designing it I was happy tone apart of the project.
-I wanted to show what LaQuan smith
+Just that I had fun with designing it.
+I was happy to be apart of the project.

 Who could you see wearing this dress?